When there are weddings, they get a mention on the This Month page of the website

 If your wedding is followed by another wedding, we can only allow a maximum of 30 minutes for photographs in the churchyard after you leave the church.
 So, for example, if your wedding is at 1.30 pm, you would leave the church at 2.15 pm, photographs to finish by 2.45 pm.
 The wedding party for the 3.30 pm service would then be assembling.

-You will also need to ask two witnesses, one on behalf of the groom and one on behalf of the bride, to sign the register after the service.
+You will also need to ask two witnesses, one on behalf of the groom and one on behalf of the bride, to sign the marriage document after the service.
 These persons can be relatives or friends, as long as they are 18 or over.

 For obvious reasons confetti is not allowed in the churchyard.
 Bio-degradable confetti may be used when leaving the churchyard as long as it does not end up on the graves.